 Q: What if I want to mention the mastering in my credits?

-If you would like to mention the mastering in your credits (thank you!) then please use this wording:
+If you would like to mention the mastering in your credits (thank you!) then please use this wording depending on the engineer:

 Mastered by Hans-Philipp Graf @ HP Mastering, Hamburg

 Mastered by Tom Woznik @ HP Mastering, Hamburg